 Student Finance have written guidance for current students and answered common questions related to the COVID-19 outbreak.
 It is regularly updated, and you can access this on their website: FAQ's COVID-19 SLC.

 I am an EU migrant Worker who has recently stopped working, or my working hours have been significantly reduced, can I still get the Student Finance Maintenance Loan and retain my Migrant Worker status?

 Student Finance Migrant Worker applications for 2020/21 are being reviewed and assessed on a case by case basis, so you can still apply for Student Finance funding and the Migrant Worker team will consider your application.

 You can read more on the GOV.UK websiteGo to Migrant worker applications information on the Gov.uk site page about Migrant Worker applications and COVID19 outbreak.
 If you are unsure whether you might qualify for Student Finance as a Migrant Worker please contact the Student Advice team.

 If you have lost work due to the current situation, you may be able to access finance from the following Government schemes.

 UK Government Coronavirus Job Retention Scheme, can I get help?

+The Coronavirus Job Retention Scheme has been extended until 31 March 2021.
 If you and your employer both agree, your employer might be able to keep you on the payroll if they’re unable to operate or have no work for you to do at the moment because of coronavirus.
 This is known as being ‘on furlough’.
 You could get paid 80% of your wages, up to a monthly cap of £2,500.
-Read more on the GOV.UK website.
+You can read about this in detail on the GOV.UK website.

 Some students are being advised by their employers to apply for Universal Credit.
 However, most full- time students are not eligible to apply for Universal Credit.
 You can get more information about students and benefits on our State benefits page.